tier4/AWSIM/docs/DeveloperGuide/Layer/Usecase/TrafficSimulation/Instruction/index.md

 | Min Delta Length | Minimum length(m) between adjacent points |
 | Min Delta Angle | minimum angle(deg) between adjacent edges.
 Lowering this value produces a smoother curve |

-Environment components should be generated and placed as child objects of the `Root Object`.<br>
+`TrafficLane`, `StopLine` and `TrafficLight` will be generated and placed as child objects of the `Root Object`.<br>
 You can check their visual representation by clicking consecutive elements in the scene hierarchy.

 ## TrafficIntersection setting
-Please locate intersection object and set traffic lights to it.
+Please locate intersection objects and set traffic lights to it.

 ![Traffic Intersection](./traffic_intersection.png)